MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-models.md

 ---

-# Choose embedding and chat models (RAG tutorial - Azure AI Search)
+# Tutorial: Choose embedding and chat models (RAG in Azure AI Search)

 A RAG solution built on Azure AI Search takes a dependency on embedding models for vectorization, and on chat models for conversational search over your data.